If your Web Design isn’t Responsive, you can forget it

 We initiate visual design from the perspective of the desktop.
 We begin by defining an overarching design language and visual aesthetic, often basing initial explorations around a core piece of content.
 For example, if we are designing a food site, we’ll start with a recipe page; for a news site, a story page.

 Not only is this an important page on the site, but it probably includes enough structured content for us to build up a typographic palette.
 We’ll also think about how the layout may adapt – even if it’s just in the back of our minds at this stage.

-Links: How will your web design work on touchscreen devices?
+How will your web design work on touchscreen devices?
 While we don’t have an easy way to detect these yet (meaning we should take touch into account in all aspects of our design), designing for a narrower screen can give us an opportunity to think about target areas for links and other interactive elements.
 The iOS guidelines recommend that these be at least 44 pixels/points square, which is a good figure to aim for.

-Navigation: This will probably be the most awkward component of any responsive web design, especially if your site has many sections and a deep hierarchy.
+This will probably be the most awkward component of any responsive web design, especially if your site has many sections and a deep hierarchy.

-Creating a narrower layout helps us stress test a design.
+Creating a narrower layout helps us stress test a design

-Designing two contrasting layouts reinforces the idea that a design will adapt, while ironing out potential gotchas early on.
+Designing two contrasting layouts reinforces the idea that a design will adapt while ironing out potential gotchas early on.
 While this sounds like a doubling up of work, bear in mind that we are not designing every page to pixel-perfect precision.
-Instead, we’re focusing on building a scalable web design language – one that will evolve as we start to implement it in code, and one that is based around individual modules and components.
+Instead, we’re focusing on building a scalable web design language – one that will evolve as we start to implement it in code, and one that is based on individual modules and components.

 Here at Rooster, we offer fully responsive web design solutions for all types of businesses, that are easy to use.
 Speak to us today about your web design project by email at firstname.lastname@example.org, the contact form at the bottom of this page or alternatively, call us on 01962 841 200.